SolarArbiter/SolarArbiter.github.io/usecases.md

 Statement B suggests an alternative strategy: the forecast user or the forecast provider parses forecast data into a timeseries for evaluation according to her **application**.
 For example, from many 48 hour length forecasts, a timeseries of forecast values with lead times of 1 hour ahead could be compiled to evaluate forecasts that support participation in a particular market.
 Or, a timeseries of forecast values for each hour of the day ahead could be compiled from forecasts issued at the same time each day to evaluate forecasts input to a production cost model.
 In each case, the forecast under evaluation is a continuous, non-overlapping timeseries that can be compared to observations.

 The Solar Forecast Arbiter is designed to analyze these user-supplied, continuous, non-overlapping timeseries.
+We refer to this as a *forecast evaluation timeseries*.

 The Solar Forecast Arbiter provides a taxonomy to allow forecast users and forecast providers to clearly and completely describe each forecast evaluation timeseries.
 For most use cases, the user is required to consider the forecast application, parse the forecast data into a continuous, non-overlapping timeseries for evaluation, and provide the parsed data to the Solar Forecast Arbiter for analysis – not the individual forecast runs that went into the parsed forecast.

 The sections below define and illustrate the key terms and concepts.

-### Forecasts, forecast runs, and forecast datapoints {#forecastdef}
+### Forecast evaluation timeseries, forecast runs, and forecast datapoints {#forecastdef}
 {: .anchor}

 **Forecast datapoint**.
 A *forecast datapoint* is a single (*Time*, *Value*) data pair.
 Time can label a moment in time or an interval of time, as defined by the interval type label.
 For example, a Time of 17:00 can label the hour-long interval beginning from 17:00 to 18:00 (period beginning label), 16:00 to 17:00 (period ending label) or instantaneously at 17:00 (instantaneous label).
 Value has a *quantity* (e.g., mean, 95th percentile) and *type* (e.g. power, GHI).
 The type defines the unit.

 **Forecast run**.
 A _forecast run_ is a sequence of one or more *forecast datapoints* issued at the same time.
-An example forecast run for the average hourly power at Power Plant X, issued at 16:00 for the next three hours, could be {(17:00, 5MW), (18:00, 10MW), (19:00, 7 MW)}.
+An example forecast run for the average hourly power at Power Plant X, issued at 16:00 for the next three hours, could be {(17:00, 5 MW), (18:00, 10 MW), (19:00, 7 MW)}.
 A forecast run is described by the following attributes (with the values relevant to this example in parentheses):

 1. Issue time (16:00)
 2. Lead time to start (1 hour)